 Blue Grotto Facts

-- First of all, the stunning site known as the Blue Grotto constitutes an incredibly picturesque naturally occurring sea cave.
-As if that wasn’t enough charm, the cave also formed in an equally stunning location.
-That’s because it formed on the island of Capri, in southern Italy, in Europe.
+- This visually stunning site known as the Blue Grotto constitutes an incredibly picturesque naturally occurring sea cave.
+As if that wasn’t enough charm, the cave also formed in an equally stunning region of the world, renowned for its charm.

-- The magnificent site also remains famous for the unique, naturally occurring blue lighting within the cave.
-That occurs due to a highly specific combination of factors.
+- That, however, isn’t just a simple matter.
+That’s because of the fact that it occurs due to a highly specific combination of factors.
 That’s due to the fact that the grotto remains lit by a unique combination of lighting from two separate sources.

 Blue Grotto Lighting Effects

 That’s because, in this instance, the cave actually receives its primary lighting from below the waterline.
 In addition, even more wonders await the visitor.
 That’s true because yet another quirk of geology also exists in the cavern involving the lighting effects.

 Blue Grotto Historical Relevance